 This involved the acquisition of an automated fiber placement system for composite layup, along with expanding the company’s composite preparation area, and installing additional autoclaves for the processing of composite parts.
 Among the state-of-the-art machines brought into service at MRAS are two route & trim centers and two 6-axis drilling centers used to create the millions of holes for acoustic treatment on the transcowl inner walls.

 Additionally, MRAS expanded its non-destructive testing capability for composite structures and instituted lean manufacturing processes for its transcowl production.

-MRAS manages the supply chain for the other components it integrates into the LEAP-1A nacelle, ensuring the company achieves the targeted production rates, which are projected to exceed 500 units from 2018.
+MRAS manages the supply chain for the other components it integrates into the LEAP-1A nacelle, ensuring the company achieves the targeted production rates.